-The Christmas holidays begin soon, which mean children will be home from school, many using tablets, smartphones and laptops.
+The Easter holidays begin soon, which mean children will be home from school, many using tablets, smartphones and laptops.
 Experts agree that we should limit how long our children spend using such devices, especially those connected to the internet.

 In this article, we’ll explore how much screen time is healthy for a child, and advise you on how to go about weaning them off any potential internet addiction.

 Internet Matters, a not-for-profit group dedicated to keeping children safe online and supported by BT, offers advice on screen time and other matters parents might be concerned about including cyberbullying, social networking and gaming.

 Devices like smartphones, tablets and TVs have many advantages for kids.
 They make them more informed about the world, help them stay in touch with their friends meaning they’re more active socially, and playing games can help them develop their motor skills.
 But they also have their drawbacks.

 Children can come under pressure through social media to look or behave a certain way.
 They can also be exposed to advertising or unsuitable content.
 And far from encouraging them to socialise, too much time spent in a room staring at a screen can do just the opposite and harm their social development.

 Other potential side effects include disrupted sleep, not enough exercise and the danger of neglecting schoolwork.
 According to one study, children who watched TV for more than two hours a day had higher blood pressure, which is linked to health problems like cardiovascular disease later in life.